NREL/ROSCO/docs/source/api_change.rst

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Line    Input Name           Example Value
 ====== =================    ======================================================================================================================================================================================================
 125     Fl_n                1                               !
 Fl_n          - Number of Fl_Kp gains in gain scheduling, optional with default of 1
 127     Fl_U                0.0000                          !
 Fl_U          - Wind speeds for scheduling Fl_Kp, optional if Fl_Kp is single value [m/s]
 142     Ind_Azimuth         0                               !
 Ind_Azimuth   - The column in OL_Filename that contains the desired azimuth position in rad (used if OL_Mode = 2)
-143     RP_Gains            0.0000 0.0000 0.0000    !
-RP_Gains      - PID gains for rotor position control (used if OL_Mode = 2)
+143     RP_Gains            0.0000 0.0000 0.0000 0.0000     !
+RP_Gains - PID gains and Tf of derivative for rotor position control (used if OL_Mode = 2)
 ====== =================    ======================================================================================================================================================================================================